-MEC 511 - Advanced Mathematics and Applied Statistics
+MEC 511 - Advanced Mathematics and Applied Statistics Credit Hours: 3

 This course focuses on mathematical formulation and analysis of Mechanical engineering processes and systems, including initial and boundary value problems.
 The course will include matrices and vectors, system of equations, ordinary and partial differential equations, and complex variables.
 Mathematical methods such as separation of variables, Laplace transformation, Fourier transformation, integral transformation, orthogonal functions and Bessel functions will be covered.
-Applications to structural analysis, fluid mechanics.
-Heat transfer and dynamical systems to practical mechanical engineering problems are demonstrated.
+Applications to structural analysis, fluid mechanics, Heat transfer and dynamical systems to practical mechanical engineering problems are demonstrated flows, potential flows, and introduce transition to turbulence and turbulent flows.